-Gartner, the world’s leading research and advisory company, recently reported that cloud services are shaking up the industry.
-“We know of no vendor or service provider today whose business model offerings and revenue growth are not influenced by the increasing adoption of cloud-first strategies in organizations,” they wrote in a recent press release.
+Gartner, the world’s leading research and consulting company, recently reported that cloud services are shaking up industry.
+“We know of no vendor or service provider today whose business model offerings and revenue growth are not influenced by the increasing adoption of cloud-first strategies in organizations,” the company wrote in a recent press release.

 Here are their projections:

 - The worldwide public cloud services market is expected to grow 17.5 percent in 2019.

 - The fastest-growing market segment will be cloud system infrastructure services, also called Infrastructure as a Service (IaaS), which is forecast to grow 27.5 percent in 2019.

 - The next-fastest-growing segment will be cloud application infrastructure services, also called Platform as a Service (PaaS), at 21.8 percent.

 - The largest cloud shift before 2018 was in Software as a Service (SaaS), where—for customer relationship management—more IT spending goes to the cloud than in traditional software.
 Application software will retain the highest percentage of cloud shift through 2022.

 But this is only the beginning.

 - Through 2022, the size of the cloud services industry will grow at nearly three times the growth of overall IT services.